 What is AMD?

 There are two types of AMD: dry and wet.
-Dry AMD is characterized by the thinning and aging of the macular tissue.
-About 10 to 20 percent of cases progress within five years to wet AMD, the more serious form of the condition, which occurs when blood vessels grow behind the macula and leak fluid into it, causing blind spots.
+Dry AMD is more common – about 90 percent of people who have AMD have the dry form – and it is characterized by the thinning and aging of the macular tissue.
+Wet AMD is the more serious form of the condition, and it occurs when blood vessels grow behind the macula and leak fluid into it, causing blind spots.

 Can AMD be prevented?